 Social innovation: building blue and green infrastructure in cities

-In this edition of Beyond Bax, we discuss social innovation as a tool for the implementation of blue and green infrastructure (BGI) with Jannes Willems, a postdoctoral researcher at the Department of Public Administration and Sociology, Erasmus University Rotterdam.
+In this edition of Beyond Bax, we discuss social innovation as a tool for the implementation of blue and green infrastructure (BGI) with Jannes Willems, assistant professor in urban planning at the University of Amsterdam and former postdoctoral researcher at the Department of Public Administration and Sociology, Erasmus University Rotterdam.

 What is social innovation?